AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 | AEM as a Cloud Service     | This article         |

 You can create and apply themes to style an Adaptive Form.
 A theme contains styling details for the components and panels.
 Styles include properties such as background colors, state colors, transparency, alignment, and size.
 When you apply a theme, the specified style reflects on the corresponding components.
 A theme is managed independently without a reference to an Adaptive Form and can be reused across multiple Adaptive Forms.

+In this article, we understand how to design custom looks for Core Component based Adaptive Forms using themes.

 ## Available themes for styling Core Components